What does it take to be a good manager? Some say it's empathy, others will say it's transparency. The truth is, it's a combination of many elements.

 As outlined in the data above, there are a few key traits required of any good manager.
 These include:

-- Showing empathy towards your direct reports as people with lives outside of work, and creating a sense of psychological safety for your employees to feel comfortable admitting when they're struggling or need help.
+Showing empathy toward your direct reports as people with lives outside of work, and creating a sense of psychological safety for your employees to feel comfortable admitting when they're struggling or need help.

-- Taking the time to go the extra mile to help foster your employees' professional growth through trainings, learning & development opportunities, or 1:1 sessions in which you coach them on certain skills.
+Going the extra mile to help foster your employees' professional growth through training, learning & development opportunities, or 1:1 sessions in which you coach them on certain skills.

 How to Be a Good Sales Manager